She is now, for the first time, probably since she was a foal,

 I assure you, it must be.

 The mare is gone.
-I will say, it was very peaceful, John says.
-He gave her a high dose of Bute to allow her to walk out a bit into the pasture, and he gave her treats the whole way, something I'd not given her before due to her starvation and hooves, and she grazed some, and it was really peaceful and she had enough Bute, that she seemed to feel okay on the walk - though he said it was a pitiful walk.
+I will say, it was very peaceful.
+She had Bute to allow her to walk out a bit into the pasture, and we gave her treats the whole way, and she grazed some, and it was really peaceful and she had enough Bute, that she seemed to feel okay on the walk - though it was a pitiful walk.

 I hope I've learned something from her case, and I hope I've shared her story online enough that it moves some people to action to try to help horses in such need.

-If you breed horses or enjoy them by having personal riding horses, please understand you should feel obligated to do rescue when you can afford to.
+If you have personal horses, please understand you should feel obligated to do rescue when you can afford to.

 I feel it is only the right thing to do.
 Give something back to the creatures that give you so much.

-Please, if you have the facilities, take in a rescue horse once you know how to rehab one, how to refeed one.
+Please, if you have the facilities, take in a rescue horse if you can afford to do so, and if you have knowledge needed.
 If you love horses and can't afford to take in a rescue or do not have room, consider donating to a rescue to help them continue to help the unwanted because, I assure you, they are everywhere.